Bourbon County, Kansas Border Troubles

 Immediately upon Clarke’s surrender, Captain Campbell, the Deputy United States Marshal of Fort Scott, came forward with a warrant for the arrest of Montgomery and said to Marshal Walker, “Montgomery is in command of your posse; here is a warrant for him, now arrest him!”
 Walker replied, “Arrest him yourself; if I had a warrant for him, I would arrest him.”

 As soon as Montgomery heard Campbell speak, he ordered his men to “shoulder arms,” “about-face,” and “double quick for their horses,” leaving Marshal Walker and Major Williams alone with their prisoners.
 Matters now became pretty warm for the Marshal.
-He was in a tight place, in a “bad fix,” and in order to get out of it, he persuaded Marshal Campbell to furnish him with a horse that he might pursue and arrest Montgomery.
+He was in a tight place, in a “bad fix,” and to get out of it, he persuaded Marshal Campbell to furnish him with a horse so he might pursue and arrest Montgomery.
 Upon overtaking Montgomery, he induced him to surrender.
 He took him back to Fort Scott, where all the people turned out to see the unusual sight of Montgomery as a prisoner.

 Upon the authority of Captain Lyon, it may be stated that had not Clarke surrendered, and had he been shot by Marshal Walker, as he undoubtedly would have been, more than 100 bullets would have immediately riddled Walker himself.